-No. All you need is an interest in mental health matters.
-Services Volunteers also need a range of personal qualities and abilities to enable you to undertake the work effectively.
+No, all you need is an interest in mental health.
 We provide ongoing support for all roles, enabling you to learn about SANE and mental illness.
 Details of all roles can be found here.

-A 5-day training course is provided for Services Volunteers.
-Ongoing support helps you develop your practice.
-For other roles, you get on-the-job training.
-Find out more about Services Volunteer training here.
+A five-day training course is provided for Services Volunteers.
+We also provide ongoing support which will help you develop your practice.
+For other roles, you will receive on-the-job training.

-As a Services Volunteer you gain and give most if you remain with SANE for a year or more.
+As a Services Volunteer, you gain and give most if you remain with SANE for a year or more.
 This allows you to get experience and learn from our range of service users.
-In turn, our service users gain enormously from experienced and committed volunteers.
+In turn, our service users gain enormously from experience and committed volunteers.

 For other volunteer roles, the organisation and individuals gain most from a commitment of at least three months – working at least one half-day per week.

-All volunteers work from SANE’s office in East London.
-This is particularly important for Services Volunteers because of the nature of the work and the need to ensure your wellbeing, and that of our service users.
+All volunteering takes place in our office in London.
+This is particularly important because of the nature of the work and the need to ensure your wellbeing, and that of our service users.

-SANE has only one location, which is our office in East London.
+We have only one location, which is our office in Islington, London.
 From here we provide services nationally.

 Our volunteer roles are designed specifically as voluntary positions.
-Vacancies for paid positions at SANE are advertised internally, thus allowing volunteers to apply on an equal basis in an open recruitment process.
+Vacancies for paid positions at SANE are advertised internally, as well as externally, thus allowing volunteers to apply on an equal basis in an open recruitment process.

 Yes.
 The type of reference depends on the length of time you have been with us.
-References for those who have worked six months or more are more detailed than those who have worked for shorter periods of time.
+References for those who have volunteered six months or more are more detailed than those who have volunteered for shorter periods of time.